 CNCC represent a unique model to study the molecular mechanisms governing cell-intrinsic behavior, but also the role of the niche, which may influence the sequence of events by cell-cell interactions during craniofacial ontogeny.

-The interdisciplinary scope of experimental strategies included in this proposal will help understand how these fundamental processes are regulated and might result in novel strategies to stimulate craniofacial tissue repair, as cell dedifferentiation and reconfiguration of positional identity are two essential milestones for endogenous regeneration.
+The interdisciplinary scope of experimental strategies included in this proposal will help understand how these fundamental processes are regulated and might result in novel strategies to stimulate craniofacial tissue repair.
+Cell dedifferentiation and reconfiguration of positional identity are two essential milestones for endogenous regeneration.

 Financiële details & Tijdlijn